simaopgt/appium-cross-platform/Readme.md

 ## Appium Cross Platform Simple Project

-*This project is a simple example of how to use Appium to test iOS and Android apps with the same codebase.*
+*This project is a simple example of how to use Appium to test iOS and Android apps with the same codebase.
+Also, this project is a example of how you can start the Appium Service and the Emulator (Android or iOS) programmatically.*

 **Pre Requirements**